fabuidesu/scuola22-23/inglese/dorian-gray.md

 + he then left for America;
 + he returned to England where he became known as an important proponent of the *Aesthetic Movement*[^1];
 + he went to Paris and meet other French writes;
-+ he returned to England where he married Constance LLoyd and had two sons.
++ he returned to England where he married Constance Lloyd and had two sons.

 *The Picture of Dorian Gray* is **his only novel** and his most famous book.
 The novel was considered **scandalous and immoral** at the time, particularly for its homosexual allusions.